 We cant tell you the number of times a victim changes their mind about the facts that led to the domestic violence charges.
 Unfortunately, once the prosecutors decide to move forward it is out of the victim’s hands.
 Victims cant decide they don’t want to prosecute the case.
 Prosecutors are the only ones who can agree to dismiss your charges.

 The alleged victim who wishes to have the charges dropped can help, by executing an affidavit of non-prosecution.
 This document will certify to the prosecutor that the victim does not want to move forward with the case.
 Having this kind of affidavit can result in having your domestic violence charges dismissed or reduced.

 Victims who are willing to sign these affidavits should talk to their own attorney to ensure that the prosecutor will not pursue them for making false statements to the police, or for other charges associated with the alleged crime.
 In addition, defendants should not intimidate, coerce or otherwise pursue such an affidavit without talking to their domestic violence defense attorney first.

-While no attorney can ensure a dismissal or reduction of domestic violence charges, an experienced domestic violence defense lawyer will take all of the steps necessary to try to get your case dismissed or the charges reduced.
+However, our experienced domestic violence defense lawyers take all of the steps necessary to try to get your case dismissed or the charges reduced.

 If the prosecutor still refuses to dismiss your domestic violence charges, we take cases to trial!
 And we win!

 If you are facing domestic violence charges, call us at (702) 433-2889 or fill out our on-line form for more information.